Wild Arms 3: Council of Seven

 The game continually makes references to a group called the Council of Seven, a team of scientists who, ten years prior to the start of the game, were conducting experiments to restore the pulse of life to Filgaia in a facility known as the Yggdrasil.
 The experiment went awry and did the exact opposite, sucking most of the remaining life from the planet, leaving most of it an expansive desert.
 Notable members of this group are each of the Three Prophets, as well as Virginia's father, Werner Maxwell.
 Rounding out the group are Jet's adoptive father/creator, Elliot Enduro, as well as Pete Inkapilia, and Duran Bryant, about whom little is revealed, but their notes detail that they were repeatedly visited by Beatrice in dreams.
 Virginia's mother, Ekatrina, was also working with the Council at some point in the past.

 Development and release

 The game's introduction and event animations were produced by Bee Train Production Inc. with P.A.
 Works, directed by Koichi Mashimo with Kazuya Tsurumaki.

 The game was re-released for the PlayStation 4 via PSN on May 17, 2016, which includes improved resolutions and trophies.

 Reception

 Wild Arms 3 received "generally favorable reviews" according to the review aggregation website Metacritic.
 Critics praised the cel-shaded graphics along with the deep story and characters, while criticizing the frequent battles and world map searching system.
 In Japan, Famitsu gave it a score of 32 out of 40.

+During the 6th Annual Interactive Achievement Awards, Wild Arms 3 received a nomination for "Console Role-Playing Game of the Year" by the Academy of Interactive Arts & Sciences.